canjs/can-stache-element-ssr/README.md

 #### In SPA `npm run serve-prod` mode

-Functions like `npm run serve-dev` mode with 3 changes:
+Functions like `npm run serve-dev` mode with changes which are configurable through `ssg.json`:

-1. Requires running `npm run build-prod` first to work as expected
+1. Requires running `npm run build-prod` (or any of the other variations listed above) first to work as expected

-2. Always serve the root /production.html

-[//]: # "TODO: should be dist/index.html"

-3. /dist/bundles/can-stache-element-ssr/main.js sets the can-route page data to the first /slug/ in the path so the correct page loads
+2. Serves from `dist/prod/index.html`

 #### In static `npm run serve` mode

-If the request points at a directory, it will prepend "/dist" to the request path and serve the index.html in that folder.
+If the request points at a directory, it will prepend "/dist/dev/static-dev/*" to the request path and serve the index.html in that folder.
 If the path or its index.html file doesn't exist, it serves dist/404/index.html

 can-route data "page" is set to the first /slug/ or to "home" if on the root

-- http://localhost:8080/ -> serves dist/index.html + page is "home"
+- http://localhost:8080/ -> serves dist/dev/static-dev/index.html + page is "home"
-- http://localhost:8080/tasks -> serves dist/tasks/index.html + page is "tasks"
+- http://localhost:8080/tasks -> serves dist/dev/static-dev/tasks/index.html + page is "tasks"
-- http://localhost:8080/asdf -> serves dist/404/index.html (with status 404) + page is "asdf" (shows 404 page)
+- http://localhost:8080/asdf -> serves dist/dev/static-dev/404/index.html (with status 404) + page is "asdf" (shows 404 page)

 #### In either mode

 If you prepend /dev to the request path, it serves root /index.html file.
-If you prepend /prod to the request path, it serves root /dist/index.html file.
+If you prepend /prod to the request path, it serves root /dist/prod/index.html file.

+Both are configurable through `ssg.json`

 main.js sets the can-route page data to the first /slug/ after /dev so the correct page loads in dev/spa mode. can-route then automatically uses pushstate to remove the "dev" sentenil value in the url quietly.